Taylor House (Marshallton, Pennsylvania)

-Taylor House, also known as the Meadowview Farm and Taylor–Parke House, is an historic, American home that is located in East Bradford Township, Chester County, Pennsylvania.
+Taylor House, also known as the Meadowview Farm and Taylor–Parke House, is an historic home that is located in East Bradford Township, Chester County, Pennsylvania, United States.

 Added to the National Register of Historic Places in 1979, it is a contributing building to the Taylor–Cope Historic District.

 History and architectural features

 Built in 1768, this historic structure has three sections.
 The main section is 2 1/2 stories and constructed of fieldstone.
 Four bays wide and has a gable roof, it has a 1 1/2-story stone kitchen wing and an attached stone shed.

-The house was added to the National Register of Historic Places in 1979.
-It is also a contributing building to the Taylor–Cope Historic District.